 Affidavit of Due Diligence Services

-Diligent Private Investigation Services
+Diligent Private Investigation Search Services

 Services are performed by experienced licensed investigative specialists with more than 23 years experience

 Nationwide Diligence Search Services

 Defendant's, Debtors, Birth Parents or Witnesses?
 If Not Found, we

-Guaranteed Results, Professionally Drafted and Notarized Affidavit
+Professionally Drafted and Notarized Affidavits

 If or when a person cannot be found in America a comprehensive Affidavit of Due Diligence, meeting specific court required criteria, is provided.
 Professional sworn Affidavits of Due Diligence are drafted and available within hours of completing service.